versatica/mediasoup-website/documentation/v3/mediasoup/rtp-parameters-and-capabilities.md

 ## RTP Negotiation Overview
 {: #RTP-Negotiation-Overview}

-When a mediasoup [Router](/documentation/v3/mediasoup/api/#Router) is created it's provided with a set of [RTCRtpCodecCapability](#RTCRtpCodecCapability) that define the audio and video codecs enabled in that router.
+When a mediasoup [Router](/documentation/v3/mediasoup/api/#Router) is created it's provided with a set of [RtpCodecCapability](#RtpCodecCapability) that define the audio and video codecs enabled in that router.
 The application then retrieves the computed [router.rtpCapabilities](/documentation/v3/mediasoup/api/#router-rtpCapabilities) (which include the router codecs enhanced with retransmission and RTCP capabilities, and the list of RTP header extensions supported by mediasoup) and provides the endpoints with those RTP capabilities.

 The endpoint wishing to send media to mediasoup uses the router's RTP capabilities and its own ones to compute its sending RTP parameters and transmits them to the router (assuming it has already created a transport to send media).
 The application then creates a [Producer](/documentation/v3/mediasoup/api/#Producer) instance in the router by using the [transport.produce()](/documentation/v3/mediasoup/api/#transport-produce) API.